mmatschiner/tutorials/bayesian_phylogeny_inference/README.md

 * **BEAST2:** The BEAST2 package, including BEAUti, BEAST2 itself, TreeAnnotator, and other tools can be downloaded from the BEAST2 website [https://www.beast2.org](https://www.beast2.org).
 As all these programs are written in Java, compilation is not required, and all programs should work on Mac OS X, Linux, and Windows.
 I recommend downloading the program versions that include the Java Runtime Environment, which may prevent conflicts with Java versions that may already be installed on your machine.<br>

 * **Tracer:** Just like BEAST2, Tracer is written in Java and should work on your system without problems.
-The program can be downloaded for Mac OS X, Linux, or Windows from [http://tree.bio.ed.ac.uk/software/tracer](http://tree.bio.ed.ac.uk/software/tracer).
+The latest version of the program can be downloaded for Mac OS X, Linux, or Windows from [http://tree.bio.ed.ac.uk/software/tracer/](http://tree.bio.ed.ac.uk/software/tracer/).
+The file with the extension `.dmg` is for Mac OS X, the one with the extension `.tgz` is for Linux, and the Windows version is the file ending in `.zip`.

 <a name="beast2"></a>
 ## Bayesian phylogenetic inference with BEAST2